hogeschool/Software-Construction/readme.md

 # Software Construction: Process and Tools
-Welkom bij het vak Software Construction: Process and Tools van de opleiding Informatica aan de Hogeschool Rotterdam.
+Welcome to the course Software Construction: Process and Tools of the Computer Science program at Rotterdam University of Applied Sciences.

 <br>

-## Algemeen
+## General
-Je komt als ontwikkelaar te werken in een klein team (max 4 studenten), waarbij je samen aan bestaande (legacy) software in Python gaat werken op basis van de beschikbare casus.
-Gaandeweg dien je de software te analyseren, in kaart te brengen, te testen en vervolgens te refactoren.
-Tegelijkertijd ga je een CI/CD pipeline opzetten om gedurende het ontwikkeltraject altijd te blijven testen, loggen en monitoren.
-Als alles goed gaat, breidt je de applicatie uit met extra functionaliteit.
+You will work as a developer in a small team (max 4 students), where you will work together on existing (legacy) software in Python based on the available case.
+During this course, you will have to analyze, map, test and then refactor the software.
+At the same time, you will set up a CI/CD pipeline to continue testing, logging and monitoring during the development process.
+If everything goes well, you will expand the application with extra functionality.

 <br>